mwdeshaw/Notable/README.md

 The notebook search bar is functional and employs an autocomplete search algorithm basded on the trie tree to search by notebook title.
 I used this [tutorial](https://github.com/trekhleb/javascript-algorithms/blob/master/src/data-structures/trie/Trie.js) for guidance to create it.

+Finally, notebooks can be directly navigated to.
+The sidebar has a notebooks drop-down that brings the user to a notebook show page onclick:

+## image of notebook indesx and notews...

 #### Notes

 image here....